What is & how to calculate net revenue retention

 Is NRR the same as subscriber retention?
 Not necessarily.
-For example, if your company retains all of its customers in 2022, but they all downgrade their plans and spend less than in the previous year, your revenue retention rate will be lower, but your subscriber retention rate remains the same.
+For example, if your company retains all of its customers in a year, but they all downgrade their plans and spend less than in the previous one, your revenue retention rate will be lower, but your subscriber retention rate remains the same.

 How do you calculate revenue retention?

-When calculating net revenue retention, it’s important to consider any action taken by current subscribers that impacts your income.
+When calculating NRR, it’s important to consider any action taken by current subscribers that impacts your income.
 Use the following values:

 Monthly or Annual Recurring Revenue (MRR/ARR) from the last period

 Expansion revenue from upsells and cross-sells

 Revenue lost through churn

 Once you’ve gathered all the data, use this NRR formula: